Welcome to Zorro! Getting Started

 of included scripts.

-- Earn virtual money: Open a demo account with your preferred
+- Earn virtual money: Open a demo account with a

 in and start trading.
 Start Zorro, select the broker, enter your login credentials,